Helping Parents Equip Their Teens To Succeed In High School And Prepare For College

 Developing my success skills enabled me to go from a D in freshman chemistry to a PhD, and despite nearly flunking out of college, I landed a great job as a professor.

-To help my students develop their success skills, I changed my college teaching strategy.
+To help my students develop their success skills, I integrated Soft Skills Synergy into my college teaching and advising activities.

 For example, even though I didn’t teach formal writing courses, I corrected grammatical errors on tests and assignments to help students improve their communication skills.